ducodrupsteen/cloud-services/README.md

 ## CCP
 The certified cloud practitioners exam, or `ccp` for short, validates the foundational, high level understanding of `AWS` cloud, services and terminology.

+For anything related to the ccp please see [/ccp](/ccp/01-intro.md)!